 “A lie,” Marcus said.

-I didn’t respond, through more because I wasn’t actually certain it was dead than any calculated intimidation tactic.
+I didn’t respond, though more because I wasn’t actually certain it was dead than any calculated intimidation tactic.
 He frowned at me.

 “She ain’t lying,” Badger clicked his tongue.
 “It’d be here if it was still walking about.
 They must have killed it before it took her.”